PhilChodrow/PIC16B/syllabus.md

 </figure>

 1. **I want you to succeed.** The purpose of this course is for you to build a set of skills that can support you in your studies, hobbies, and careers.
 You (yes, **you**) are able to learn some cool stuff and get a good grade in this course.
 2. **It's still a challenging time.** I'm thrilled to be seeing you in person, and I hope that you're glad to be here.
-Still, you might feel challenged by the transition back to in-person instruction -- and that's ok!
+Still, you might feel challenged by the transition back to in-person instruction -- I know I do.
+And you know what?
+That's ok!
 Maybe you need some time to re-acclimate to in-person socializing.
 Maybe you, your friends, or your loved ones are still affected by the pandemic in some way.
 So, while I hope we can celebrate our time together, I also hope we can all recognize that it may not be a totally smooth ride.
 If you're struggling with the transition back to in-person instruction, remember that you have support from your instructors, your classmates, and various student resources to help you navigate.
 3. **Your wellbeing comes first.** If at any time during this course, you require accommodations in order to ensure your own wellbeing or that of a loved one, please reach out to me.
 We will make it happen.
 4. **We've got your back.** I'll be available to you through multiple channels.
 Additionally, you have an amazing support team -- your TA and peers will all be helping you in your learning journey.